-Casinos in United States
+Online Casinos in the United States

-Online Casinos in United States
+Online Casino Laws in the United States

 Although there are federal laws that indirectly imply that online gambling is not legal - such as the Federal Wire Act of 1961, which outlawed interstate wagering on sports and the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA), that prohibited gambling businesses from accepting money transactions related to online games - the Government has since decided to allow each state to decide upon the legalization of such platforms.
 And there are, indeed, advantages in playing online, as gamblers are offered many online casino bonuses and online casino promotions.